PrestaShop/prestashop.github.io/news/_posts/releases/prestashop-1-7-8-0-rc-release.md

 This RC fixes 60 bugs including 13 major ones that were detected between the beta and the RC.

-Deep work has been done around the correction of bugs in the product page, the upgrade from version 1.6.1.24 to version 1.7.8.0, and the multistore.
+A lot of work has been put into fixing bugs in the product page, upgrade from version 1.6.1.24 to version 1.7.8.0, and multistore features.

 Check out the [changelog](https://github.com/PrestaShop/PrestaShop/releases/tag/1.7.8.0-RC.1) to see all the changes in detail.